-This year, Mother’s Day feels different.
+Of course, Mother’s Day feels different this year.
 We’re still in full-on quarantine in New York.
 We won’t be celebrating with family or attending our usual dinner buffet, which I look forward to every year.
 We won’t be going out to eat, we won’t have anyone to take our pic, and the likelihood that my kids will let me sleep in is zero to none.
 But it will still be one of my most cherished Mother’s Day yet.
 Because Mother’s Day in quarantine as a mom to two little miracles is still more than I thought I would ever have at one point in the depths of infertility.

 Yes, I’m burnt out from working full time while caring for two little kids and a very poorly behaved forever puppy.
 Yes, I am stressed and worried and would desperately like to check into a spa for a week just to sleep and pee in peace.
 But I also wouldn’t trade these past couple of months for anything, because I’ve gotten to spend them with my babies, who are growing up so fast.
 I know how precious this time is — and how fleeting it is.
 I also know how lucky I am.
 There were years when I would have done anything to have two babies, so to juggle more than sometimes I think is humanly possible still feels like a blessing that for a long time I worried wouldn’t be mine.